kekekekyle/port-blogs/README.md

 # Blogs

-A full stack web application written with React and Node.js.
-After a user is authenticated with JSON web tokens, users can create blog posts, like other blog posts, and leave comments.
+A full stack web application written with React and Express.js.
+After a user is authenticated, users can create blog posts, like blog posts, and leave comments.
 Features the React router, custom hooks, CSS styling, and webpack.
 Full CI/CD deployment pipeline workflow implemented with GitHub Actions which features linting, building, end-to-end testing, and deployment to Heroku.

 An example is hosted here: https://fast-coast-67820.herokuapp.com